For people with a thoracic aortic aneurysm, there’s a weightlifting modality that can burn fat & tone muscle: panaerobics.

 “Panaerobics” was coined by Dr. Leonard Schwartz.
 He conducted major amounts of research at the Human Energy Research Laboratory at the University of Pittsburgh on the muscle loading behind panaerobics.

 This training style results in very efficient muscles in which strength, speed, power and endurance are developed.
 The objective is to load as much muscle as possible, all at the same time.

 The legs are in continuous motion – the aerobics component.
 The most basic form of panaerobics is the so-called “heavy hands” walking.

 But that’s just the foundation.
 In panaerobics, there should be a “verticality” to the upper body movements.

-So rather than just swing or pump the arms (while holding weights) while walking, you are performing shoulder pressing motions, side raises, and even pushing the weights out before you to work the chest muscles.
+So rather than just swing or pump the arms (while holding weights) while walking, you are performing shoulder pressing motions, side raises and even pushing the weights out before your body to work the chest muscles.
 Don’t forget biceps curls and triceps extensions.

 You can combine these also: shoulder press to biceps curl, shoulder press to biceps curl.

 What worked best for Dr. Schwartz (who, by the way, did not have a diagnosed aortic aneurysm), were multiple 10-15 minute panaerobic sessions per day.